Polio is an infectious viral disease. Post-polio syndrome (PPS) symptoms can range from fatigue to paralysis.

 Polio is an infectious disease caused by a virus.
 The virus lives in an infected person’s throat and intestines.
 It is most often spread by contact with the stool of an infected person.
 You can also get it from droplets if an infected person sneezes or coughs.
 It can contaminate food and water if people do not wash their hands.

 Most people have no symptoms.
 If you do have symptoms, they may include:

 - Pain in the limbs

 Some people will become paralyzed as a result of the polio infection.
 There is no treatment to reverse the paralysis of polio.
-Some who've had polio develop post-polio syndrome (PPS) years later.
+Some who have had polio develop post-polio syndrome (PPS) years later.
 Symptoms include tiredness, new muscle weakness, and muscle and joint pain.
-There is no way to prevent or cure PPS, however, the polio vaccine has wiped out polio in the United States and most other countries.
+There is no way to prevent or cure PPS, but the polio vaccine has wiped out polio in the United States and most other countries.